Rental Things: A Comprehensive Guide to Renting Items Successfully

 No property taxes

 Renters do not have to pay property taxes, which can significantly burden homeowners1.
-This can lead to considerable savings and extra income for individuals who things to rent rather than buy a home.
+This can lead to considerable savings and extra income for individuals who want to rent rather than buy a home.

 Lower upfront costs